huginn/huginn/doc/manual/installation.md

     sudo -u huginn -H editor Procfile

-**Debian only** Install upstart and reboot the system (skip this step on Ubuntu):

-    sudo apt-get install -y --force-yes upstart
-    sudo reboot
-    # After you you logged back in go to Huginn installation folder
-    cd /home/huginn/huginn

-Export the init scripts using foreman:
+Export the init scripts:

-    sudo rm /etc/init/huginn*
+    sudo rake production:export
-    sudo foreman export upstart -a huginn /etc/init

-**Note:** You have to re-export the init script every time you change the configuration in `.env`!
+**Note:** You have to re-export the init script every time you change the configuration in `.env` or your `Procfile`!

 ### Setup Logrotate

     sudo cp lib/support/logrotate/huginn /etc/logrotate.d/huginn

-### Compile Assets

-    sudo -u huginn -H bundle exec rake assets:precompile RAILS_ENV=production

-### Start Your Huginn Instance
+### Ensure Your Huginn Instance Is Running

-    sudo start huginn
+    sudo rake production:status

 ## 7. Nginx